Hackdromeda/BugBrowser/README.md

   * Try, *Alexa ask Bug Browser, what companies are looking for security researchers?*
   * Try, *Alexa ask Bug Browser, what are some bounties available from BugCrowd?*
   * Try, *Alexa ask Bug Browser to tell me about HackerOne programs*
+  * See the Alexa app or interface for additional details such as program requirements (iOS, Android, and Fire TV)

 * Get more bounties beyond the first set of cards provided
   * Try, *Alexa next page*